Legal Mechanisms for Cross-Border Data Transfers

 Rule

 Organizations transferring personal data across national borders must use legally recognized transfer mechanisms appropriate to each jurisdiction involved.
-Under the GDPR, the three primary mechanisms are: (1) adequacy decisions -- transfers to countries deemed adequate (15 jurisdictions as of 2026, including Japan, South Korea, UK, and the US Data Privacy Framework); (2) Standard Contractual Clauses (SCCs) -- pre-approved contractual templates requiring a Transfer Impact Assessment; and (3) Binding Corporate Rules (BCRs) -- internally binding policies for multinational groups.
+Under the GDPR, the three primary mechanisms are: (1) adequacy decisions -- transfers to countries deemed adequate (17 entities as of 2026, including Japan, South Korea, UK, Brazil, and the US Data Privacy Framework); (2) Standard Contractual Clauses (SCCs) -- pre-approved contractual templates requiring a Transfer Impact Assessment; and (3) Binding Corporate Rules (BCRs) -- internally binding policies for multinational groups.
 Similar mechanisms exist under Brazil's LGPD, Japan's APPI, China's PIPL, and Southeast Asian PDPAs. [src1, src2]

 Evidence